puppetlabs/puppetdb/documentation/maintain_and_tune.markdown

 ## View the Log

-PuppetDB's log file lives at `/var/log/pe-puppetdb/pe-puppetdb.log` (for PE users) or `/var/log/puppetdb/puppetdb.log` (for open source users).
+PuppetDB's log file lives at `/var/log/puppetlabs/puppetdb/puppetdb.log`.
 Check the log when you need to confirm that PuppetDB is working correctly or to troubleshoot visible malfunctions.
 If you have changed the logging settings, examine the [logback.xml file][logback] to find the log.

 The PuppetDB packages install a logrotate job in `/etc/logrotate.d/puppetdb`, which will keep the log from becoming too large.